-In damaged, partly collapsed and collapsed structures we can identify three types of hazards:
+In damaged, partly collapsed and collapsed structures we can identify three types of hazards: (we will discuss the first two)

-- Falling, in which part of the structure or its contents are in danger of falling; - Collapse, in which the volume of an enclosed space made by the structure will be reduced as stability is lost; - Other, which includes toxic gas, carbon monoxide, asbestos, and other hazardous materials (discussed in HAZMAT First Responder Course). - We will discuss falling and collapse hazards.
-The degree of hazard in both cases strongly relates to mass and how additional failure may occur.
-Brittle, sudden failure potential must be recognized as opposed to structures in which material ductility and redundant configuration could provide some warning of an additional collapse. - The problem of identifying, let alone properly evaluating, these hazards, is staggering.
-A welltrained engineer may, at best, be able to rate the risk of various hazards on some arbitrary scale like bad, very bad, and deadly.
-We must consider that: - ◆ Judgments cannot be precise. - We must try to identify brittle versus ductile behavior. - Partial collapse is very difficult to assess. - The cause of the condition is very important input (for example, earthquake with expected aftershock or windstorm). - In evaluating, if a specific structure is at rest, one could state, positively, that the structure that was moving had enough resistance to stop moving and come to an "At-Rest" condition.
-However, the damaged structure is difficult to assess, weaker, and more disorganized than the original. - Try to identify the load path and visualize what happens during an aftershock or wind gust. - Small, nonstructural elements and debris (loose materials) may be greater hazards than overall structural stability, especially in wind gusts and small aftershocks.
+- Falling, when part of the structure or its contents are in danger of falling (especially heavy objects); - Collapse, when the volume of an enclosed structural space will be reduced as stability is lost; - Other, which includes toxic gas, carbon monoxide, asbestos, and other hazardous materials - The degree of hazard in both cases strongly relates to mass and how additional failure may occur.
+Brittle, sudden failure potential must be recognized as opposed to structures in which material ductility and redundant configuration could provide some warning of an additional collapse. - In making judgments, one should consider: - Partially collapses are most likely to be involved in a secondary collapse, since they contain the potential energy of heavy objects that can fall. - In many heavy impact collapses, the forces that were required to stop the collapse are probably greater than will be experienced later. - The problem of identifying and evaluating, these hazards, is difficult.
+The trained engineer should be able to rate the risk of various hazards as low, medium and high.
+We must consider that: - ◆ Judgments cannot be precise, but we need to assess the chances of secondary collapse. - The way a collapsed structure "comes to rest" will give clues regarding the amount of energy that is remaining.
+(Can it fall further?) - If aftershocks or high winds can occur, then the structure will receive significant lateral loading. - In evaluating, a damaged, but stationary structure, one could state, positively, that the structure that was moving had enough resistance to stop and come to an "At-Rest" condition.
+However, the damaged structure is difficult to assess, weaker, and more disorganized than the original. - ◆ Try to identify the load path and visualize what happens during an aftershock or wind gust. - ♦ Smaller elements & debris, may be most hazardous during aftershocks and high winds.